nebfield/snpQT/docs/user-guide/results.md

 `--post_impute` workflow is designed for users that have imputed data and they wish to perform post-imputation QC.
 If you wish to perform post-imputation, you can run the following line of code:

-`nextflow run main.nf -profile standard,singularity --vcf imputed.vcf.gz --fam toy.fam --post_impute -resume --results results_toy/ --sexcheck false`
+`nextflow run main.nf -profile standard,singularity -params-file parameters.yaml --vcf imputed.vcf.gz --fam toy.fam --post_impute -resume --results results_toy/ --sexcheck false`

-You can add `--info [0.7]` and `--impute_maf [0.01]` parameters to tailor the processing of your imputed data.
+You can add `--info 0.7` and `--impute_maf 0.01` parameters to tailor the processing of your imputed data.

 Post-imputation makes an extra `results_toy/post_imputation/` directory which contains three folders `logs/`, `figures/` and `bfiles/`.